assemblaj/Framing/README.md

 **output**:
 - succes : bool - Whether the operation has succeeded or not
 - frames : \*[]Frame - Pointer to list of frames that all have different MetaData (base object structure)

+Returns sample of [value]'s frames that only has unique metadata
 ```
 e, fs := Framing.GetDistinct([value])
 ```